wrmadsen/dev-public-opinion/README.md

 A takeaway may to impose a limit on non-geocoded tweets to save time and gather geocodes tweets, which have less volume, without a limit.

-Tweets are collected by two methods:
-1. Tweets which mention a leader
-2. Tweets which mention a leader and give coordinates with the smallest-possible circle of a country

 #### Which countries?
 Group: Nigeria, Zimbabwe, Afghanistan, Mozambique, and Georgia.
 Differences in English-speaking proportion, number of Twitter users, electoral corruption and other characteristics can affect the accuracy of Twitter-based public opinion predictions.

 #### Rotating proxies: Robin Hood method:
 It may be necessary to automatically change IP proxies during the collection.
-A VPN seems to work fine.
-Otherwise, a proxy service may be required.

 ### Text analysis